sahurtado88/learn/interview qs/git.md

 git checkout [branch-name] — It is helpful in switching from one branch to another.

 git status: To know the comparison between the working directories and index.

+# Merge vs Rebase

+Summarizing Key Differences:
+Commit History: Merge preserves the history as it happened, with merge commits.
+Rebase creates a linear history by re-applying commits on top of the target branch.
+Use Case: Merge is used when you want to keep the history of how features developed.
+Rebase is used when you want a cleaner, linear history.
+Risk: Rebasing can rewrite commit history, which can be dangerous if not done correctly or on shared branches.
+In practice, whether to use git merge or git rebase depends on the project's workflow preferences, the specific situation, and the team's agreement on maintaining the project's commit history.